tolauwae/phd-thesis/src/remote/remote.typ

 Second, we add a list of events to the global store.
 This list represents the event queue of the callback handler.
 Events must contain one topic and one payload, which are both memory slices (#emph[memslices];).
 A #emph[memslice] refers to an area in WebAssembly linear memory.
 This buffer of bytes is defined in the syntax as a tuple of numeric values, the start index and the length.
 So while the buffers will most likely be strings in practice, the formalization intentionally refrains from specifying anything about the memory content.
 This way we steer clear of trying to add strings to WebAssembly, which is not our goal.
 Events can be added to the event queue with the instruction.
 As the definition of an event in @fig:callback-typing shows, an event contains two #emph[memslices];: a topic and a payload.
 The instruction expects four numeric values on the stack, reflected in its type shown in the lower part of the same figure.

+#note[To support multiple callbacks for one topic, we would need to introduce a new list type, and specify in what order and when exactly callbacks are processed.
+As this could have a large performance impact, we do not formalize multiple callbacks per topic.] // todo recheck this note
 Third, the callback mapping is added to the global store.
 Adding, removing and retrieving functions from the callback mapping can be done from WebAssembly with the new instructions, , and respectively.
 Unlike WebAssembly instructions such as we cannot use an index space to refer to callback functions, because callbacks are stored in a mapping from strings to table indices.
 For this reason, the instructions for adding, removing and retrieving callbacks, take a memory #emph[memslice] containing the topic string.
 Note that the map returns at most one function index for each topic string.
-We choose to limit the amount of callbacks per topic in this way, because the mapping would otherwise become too complicated for a simple low-level instruction set such as WebAssembly.#note[To do this, we would have needed to introduce a new type to represent lists.
-Additionally, our formalization would have to specify in what order and when callbacks are processed.
-As this could have a large performance impact, we do not formalize multiple callbacks per topic.]
+We choose to limit the amount of callbacks per topic in this way, because the mapping would otherwise become too complicated for a simple low-level instruction set such as WebAssembly.
 However, we can achieve the same result for end-users by supporting multiple callbacks at the level of WebAssembly primitives instead.

 Finally, we extend the WebAssembly instructions with a new instruction.
 This construct is similar to the administrative instructions from the WebAssembly standard, used to simplify reasoning over control flow~@haas17. @fig:callback-typing shows the specific syntax and typing rules for this new construct.
 It holds two lists of instructions.
 The first sequence $e_0^(\*)$, between curly braces, is the continuation of the callback.
 These are the instructions that will be executed once the callback has been completely resolved.
 The second list of instructions $e^(\*)$ is the body of the callback, which will be evaluated first.
 Because the callback can be called at any time, its body must leave the stack unchanged after its reduction, so execution can continue as it would have without the callback.
 Furthermore, because the stack can have any possible state when the callback is created, the body of the callback cannot expect any arguments from the stack.
 In other words, the body of the callback takes zero arguments and returns nothing (type $epsilon.alt arrow.r epsilon.alt$).